PROFILE

 Angola, Brazil, China, Cuba, France, Portugal,

-Senegal, Russia, and the United States maintain
+Russia, Senegal, Spain, and the United States

-embassies in Praia.
-Several others, mostly
+maintain embassies in Praia.
+Several others,

-European countries, maintain honorary
+mostly European countries, maintain honorary

 consulates.
 In addition, Cape Verde maintains